-- Place one in the position of directing, determining, reviewing or processing the work, job performance, or salary or pay of the other - Allow one to have any influence in the other's employment, promotion, transfer, salary administration, and other related management or personnel considerations - Present any other potential conflict of interest, particularly with respect to sensitive or confidential issues - If employees become family members or establish a romantic relationship after their employment begins, employees must report any applicable relationship changes immediately to their manager.
+Place one in the position of directing, determining, reviewing or processing the work, job performance, salary or pay of the other

+- Allow one to have any influence in the other's employment, promotion, transfer, salary administration and other related management or personnel considerations - Present any other potential conflict of interest, particularly with respect to sensitive or confidential issues

+If employees become family members or establish a romantic relationship after their employment begins, employees must report any applicable relationship changes immediately to their manager and the Risk and Compliance Office.
 Winrock will make reasonable efforts to assign job duties to mitigate any conflict of interest.
 This includes ensuring no supervision by one or the other, and ensuring there is no influence of personnel or other decisions due to the relationship.

-POLITICAL ACTIVITIES AND PARTICIPATION IN CANDIDATE ELECTIONS contributions or expenditures in connection with any election to any political office, or in connection with a primary election or political convention or caucus held to select candidates for any political office.
+POLITICAL ACTIVITIES AND PARTICIPATION IN CANDIDATE ELECTIONS

+Winrock is a non-political, non-partisan organization.
+Winrock does not make contributions or expenditures in connection with any election to any political office, or in connection with a primary election or political convention or caucus held to select candidates for any political office.